Adroiti/docs-for-code-review-tools/RuboCop/Style-TrailingCommaInLiteral.md

 ## Description

-This cop checks for trailing comma in array and hash literals.
+This rule checks for trailing comma in array and hash literals.

-### Example
+## Examples

 ```ruby
 # always bad